Jimmydalecleveland/lerna-example/README.md

 ## Initial Publish for Scoped (@) Packages
 The first time you publish a scoped package to the public NPM registry, you must pass the `--access public` flag, because scoped packages are private by default
+This doesn't seem to work when passed to `lerna publish`, so I had to manually publish each version with `npm publish --access public`

 After that, you can use `lerna publish` as usual to publish and bump versions.